PyTorch and Albumentations for image classification¶

 Set the root directory for the downloaded dataset¶

-Download and extract the Cats vs. Docs
+Download and extract the Cats vs. Dogs

 dataset¶